 I remember standing over him with a bloody knife and a bottle of whisky in my hands.
 I never wanted to kill him.
 I only wanted to rob him.

-However, the violent killer feels oppressed, because prison officials have recently stopped permitting him to express gender identity behind bars.
+However, the convict feels oppressed by prison officials’ recent decision to stop permitting him to express gender behind bars.

-Mr. September feels entitled to wear makeup, painted nails, underwear made for women, jewelry and braided long hair while in prison.
-He also requires that prison staff behave as if they share his belief in gender identity by referencing him with female pronouns.
+Mr September wants to wear makeup, painted nails, underwear made for women, jewelry and braided long hair while in prison.
+He also requires that prison staff validate his gender identity by referencing him with his preferred female pronouns.

-The killer says that he is “traumatized” by lack of access to these special privileges, claiming it “caused me to feel extremely demeaned and deprived of my identity.”
+According to the killer, he is “traumatized” by his inability to display and be validated in his chosen gender, and it has “caused me to feel extremely demeaned and deprived of my identity.”

-In 2018, Mr. September filed a human rights complaint alleging that he had attempted suicide in December 2017 as a result of “damage to [his] mental health” caused by correction service officials’ refusal to accommodate gender identity.
+In 2018, Mr September filed a human rights complaint alleging that he attempted suicide in December 2017 as a result of “damage to [his] mental health” caused by correction service officials’ refusal to accommodate gender identity.